LangeLab/SQuAPP/README.md

 > We provide a script that checks if all necessary packages are installed and installs them if they are not.
 The automated dependency installation is tested only in a Linux system.
 If there are any issues during or after installation, please open an issue in [this repository.](https://github.com/LangeLab/SQuAPP/issues/new)

-### **Step 0** - R and Rstudio Installation
+### **Step 0** - R and RStudio Installation
-> **This step is for users who don't have R and Rstudio in their system.
+> **This step is for users who don't have R and RStudio in their system.
 You can ignore this step if you already have them on your local machine and don't wish to do a clean install.**

 #### Windows
 - Download R for windows from the [official cran website.](https://cran.rstudio.com/bin/windows/base/)
 - Install R by opening the *.exe file and following instructions.
-- Download Rstudio installer (RStudio-*.exe) file from the [official website.](https://www.rstudio.com/products/rstudio/download/#download)
+- Download RStudio installer (RStudio-*.exe) file from the [official website.](https://www.rstudio.com/products/rstudio/download/#download)
 - Install RStudio by opening *.exe file and following the instructions.

 #### macOS
 - Download R for macOS from the [official CRAN website.](https://cran.rstudio.com/bin/macosx/).
   - *Important:* Careful when selecting the appropriate silicon version (Apple's M-series or Intel chips.)
 - Install R by opening *.pkg file and following the instructions.
-- Download Rstudio installer (RStudio-*.dmg) file from the [official website.](https://www.rstudio.com/products/rstudio/download/#download)
+- Download RStudio installer (RStudio-*.dmg) file from the [official website.](https://www.rstudio.com/products/rstudio/download/#download)
 - Install RStudio by opening *.dmg file and following the instructions

 #### Linux